glebpopoff/TeamCity-2018.1-Setup-Guide/README.md

 ```
 More inf: https://www.npmjs.com/package/vue-cli

+## Install Git
+Download and install Git from here: https://git-scm.com/downloads Use default settings, make sure to check "Use Git from Windows Command Prompt" option (default selection).

 ## Restart the server
 Restart the server to make sure all proper $PATH environment variables have been set or try to restart just the TeamCity services and see whether that's enough.

 ## TeamCity Project Setup
-We're not ready to setup a project in TeamCity.
+We're now ready to setup a project in TeamCity.
 The prerequisites here are:

 1) Publicly accessible Git repo
 2) Git authentication means (either private SSH key or login credentials)

 Login to TeamCity web interface and click on Projects then click Create Project then pick from a repository URL.
 Enter your repository URL along with any required credentials .
 If it's an SSH repo, click on the "Manually" tab and proceed from there.